 All of them are entirely legal (including Tor) and give you a certain degree of invisibility.

 Be advised, however, that invisibility does not equal invincibility.
 A data breach is always possible, but by adopting these three methods, it'll be harder for your ISP to get your browser history.

-Related: VPN Service VPN ISP Privacy How-to
+Related: ISP Privacy Virtual Private Network (VPN) How-to